 The Catholic faith has a special name for the three principal days that make up Easter Weekend, that begins with the liturgy on the evening of Maundy Thursday (Holy Thursday), includes Good Friday and ends with evening prayer on Easter Sunday.
 This is known as the Easter Triduum, Holy Triduum or the Paschal Triduum, and simply means ‘three days’ in Latin.
 Easter Saturday, although celebrated by the faithful, is not included in the three days: the Triduum only refers to Maundy Thursday, Good Friday and Easter Sunday.
 Although Holy Week refers to the entire week preceding Easter Sunday, and many worshippers enter a period of prayer with key masses at the start of the week, services really begin to intensify with the arrival of Maundy Thursday, also known as Holy Thursday.

-Falling on April 14 in 2022, Maundy Thursday services for both Catholic and Anglican believers include one of the most intimate elements of Christian tradition.
+Falling on March 28 in 2024, Maundy Thursday services for both Catholic and Anglican believers include one of the most intimate elements of Christian tradition.
 Echoing the story of Christ, who washed the feet of his disciples the night before his crucifixion, priests and pastors all over Rome wash the feet of their congregation across hundreds of different services, as the bible passage describing Christ’s washing of his disciples’ feet is read out loud.
-In 2019, Pope Francis washed the feet of 12 refugees at a centre outside Rome, and usually chooses the most marginalised groups of society for this special ritual.
-Keep this page bookmarked for news of Pope Francis’ celebration of Holy Thursday during Holy Week 2022.
+In recent years, Pope Francis has washed the feet of 12 refugees at a centre outside Rome, and usually chooses the most marginalised groups of society for this special ritual.
+Keep this page bookmarked for news of Pope Francis’ celebration of Holy Thursday during Holy Week 2024.
 If you are interested in Anglican traditions in the city, All Saints Church will hold a traditional Maundy Thursday service at 7pm that evening in English with washing of feet.